keptn/keptn.github.io/content/docs/develop/how_to/quality_gate/slo/index.md

 The pass and warning criteria for the `total_score` use the logical operator ">=" by default.

-## Add SLO configuration to Service
+## Add SLO configuration to a Service

 **Important:** In the following command, the value of the `resourceUri` must be set to `slo.yaml`.